 Of course, we support our partners with fiskaltrust.Middleware to ensure that cash register systems comply with the law.
 This is done with the minimum impact on the daily business, so that every user can concentrate on his sales without having to worry about the law.
 With this in mind, fiskaltrust.Middleware goes one step further to provide you with a reliable and audit-proof archive.

 Thus, fiskaltrust.Middleware provides an archive, fiskaltrust.ArchiveAuditable, based on the ISCA principles that underpin the law:

 With our fiskaltrust.ArchiveAuditable all grand totals are fixed for a given period of your choice (maximum one year).
 An archive-specific receipt is created independently, then chained, hashed, signed, and finally stored in a log.
 The archive document contains all these totals counters and cannot be modified.
 In addition, a file containing all receipt data for the archive period is provided.

 Thus, as soon as you create an archive via your POS system, an archive is also created in the fiskaltrust.Cloud.
 You can then retrieve these archives quickly and at any time via the fiskaltrust.Portal.
-And this for at least 10 years (3 years longer than required by law).
+And this for at least 6 years in addition to the current year.